Links to Other Sites

 An article about small modular nuclear reactors appears here.
 It mentions Ft.
 St. Vrain - Singer bid on that simulator in the early 1970s.
 A historical summary of the plant, which shows the teething troubles with a new technology, is here.

-A history of Systems Engineering Laboratories, the manufacturer of a series of computers used in many simulators, especially on the commercial side, is here.
-(12/21/2016)
+A history of Systems Engineering Laboratories, the manufacturer of a series of computers used in many simulators, especially on the commercial side, is here and here and here.
+One SEL was repurposed as a game computer.
+(06/17/2020)

 Jeff Beish's page, incorporating several aircraft simulator photos and some history - opens in a new window.
 (Thanks, Jeff)